AhmadFASattout/Image-Segmentation-Framework-for-Detecting-Adversarial-Attacks-for-Autonomous-Driving-Cars/README.md

 # The Goal of this GitHub:
 * To let the researchers reproduce the same results of our paper.
-* The development of more advance adversarial detection method based on our upadted code and framework will be easier and faster.
+* The development of more advanced adversarial detection methods based on our updated code and framework will be easier and faster.

-Generating Adversrail attacks was based one **Feature Squeezing** code with updating the code to work using Python 3.6.
+Generating adversarial attacks was based on **Feature Squeezing** code with updating the code to work using Python 3.6.
 Please

 **Feature Squeezing**
 ```